duckdb/duckdb-web/_posts/2024-03-01-sql-gymnastics.md

 ## Custom summaries for any dataset

 Next we have a truly production-grade example!
-This query powers a portion of the [MotherDuck](https://motherduck.com/) Web UI's [Column Explorer](https://motherduck.com/blog/introducing-column-explorer/) component.
+This query powers a portion of the MotherDuck Web UI's [Column Explorer](https://motherduck.com/blog/introducing-column-explorer/) component.
-[Hamilton Ulmer](https://www.linkedin.com/in/hamilton-ulmer-28b97817/) led the creation of this component and is the original author of this query as well!
+[Hamilton Ulmer](https://www.linkedin.com/in/hamilton-ulmer-28b97817/) led the creation of this component and is the author of this query as well!
 The purpose of the Column Explorer, and this query, is to get a high-level overview of the data in all columns within a dataset as quickly and easily as possible.

 DuckDB has a built-in [`SUMMARIZE` keyword](/docs/guides/meta/summarize) that can calculate similar metrics across an entire table.